DaoCloud/DaoCloud-docs/docs/en/docs/download/business/dce5-installer-v0.3.27.md

 ## Installation

-After the offline package has been successfully validated, refer to [DCE 5.0 Enterprise Installation Process](../../install/commercial/start-install.md) to install.
+After the offline package has been successfully verifyd, refer to [DCE 5.0 Enterprise Installation Process](../../install/commercial/start-install.md) to install.

 After successful installation, please contact us for authorization: email info@daocloud.io or call 400 002 6898.